 Following is a list of people who have been influential to Morrison County’s history.
-This list was generated in 2008 after reading a local newspaper article listing the Top 15 most influential people from the county.
+The original list was generated in 2008 after reading a local newspaper article listing the Top 15 most influential people from the county.
 The newspaper’s Top 15 was filled with Morrison County residents who almost always make it onto these sorts of lists.

 As the newspaper article was written in celebration of Minnesota’s Sesquicentennial (150th) Anniversary, we decided to create a more expansive list – one that included 150 Morrison County Influentials.
 We released 5 names per week on our blog throughout the latter half of 2008, along with a brief bio of each person.